-Please note that if you are granting stock options for the first time, you need to start by creating option plans and vesting schedules.
+Please note that if you are granting stock options for the first time on QuotaBook, you must first create option plans and vesting schedules.

 You can add different types of option plans depending on how they will be managed:

-We generally recommend starting out with one option plan before adding more plans.
-In this case, set the number of "options authorized" as the maximum number of options company can grant.
+We generally recommend starting out with one option plan before adding others.
+Please set the number of "options authorized" as the maximum number of options company can grant

-When you close future rounds and end up with a bigger option pool as a result, you can edit the maximum number of "options authorized" from the original option plan or you can create new option plans.
+When you close future rounds and end up with a bigger option pool as a result, you can edit the maximum number of "options authorized" from the original option plan or you can create additional new option plans

-If you wish to issue stock options as types other than new stocks (ex. as cash), add a separate option plan.
+If you wish to issue stock options as other share class types besides new equity such as cash, please add a separate option plan for this intended use

 What is an Employee Stock Option Plan (ESOP)?
-Think of it as a 'bucket' where you keep stock options before your company starts issuing them.
-Each plan must have a total number of options to be authorized and a plan type.
+Think of it as an 'employee-based equity basket' where you keep stock options before your vesting occurs.
+Each plan must the folowing fields filled: i) Option Plan Name; ii) Plan Type; and iii) Options Authorized

-Option Plan : Give your option plan a name you can remember (e.g. Option Plan 2020)
+Option Plan : Give your option plan a name - (e.g. Option Plan 2020)

-Plan Type : Select an option plan type.
-1) New Stocks : When new stocks will be issued at the strike price at the time of exercise 2) Existing Stocks : When transferring existing stocks (secondaries) at the strike price at the time of exercise 3) Cash: When difference between strike price and and stock price will be paid in cash
+Plan Type : Select an option plan type: 1) New Stocks: When entirely new stocks will be issued during the vesting phase 2) Existing Stocks: When existing stocks (secondaries) will be transferred to the stock option recipient during the vesting phase 3) Cash: When difference between strike price and and stock price will be paid in excess cash

 Options Authorized : Input the total number of options you can grant to your employees.
 If you manage only one option plan, this should be equal to the total option pool.

-Typically, even after granting stock options to employees through grant letters and signatures, they do not own shares and cannot exercise stocks right away.
-Stock options that were granted must be first vested to the employees before they can actually exercise, sell and cash out.
-The number of options that are vested increases over time on a schedule.
-Setting a schedule on how the options will be vested is called a vesting schedule.
+Typically, even after granting stock options to employees through grant letters and signatures, they do not own shares and cannot exercise their rewarded shares right away.
+Granted stock options usually undergoes a fixed vesting period before these shares are eligible to be exercised.
+The total number of options can be vested increases over time on a schedule.
+A schedule depicts the cliff period and how the options will be vested is called a vesting schedule.

-The most commonly used is a time-based vesting that allows employees to earn their shares over time.
-Time-based vesting schedules often have a cliff, which is the duration of time before the first promised portion of the stock is vested.
-The remaining options are gradually vested over time, typically every month or a quarter.
+The most commonly used is a time-based vesting schedule that allows employees to proportionally earn their shares over a time.
+Time-based vesting schedules often have a cliff period, which is the duration of time before the first promised equity portion is vested.
+The remaining options are proportionally vested over time, typically every month or a quarter.

-Schedule Name: One format we recommend is "Total Length / Cliff Length , Cliff Percentage / Vesting Frequency, " but you can always set based on your needs. ∘ For example, for stock options vested over the course of 4 years, with 2-year cliff of 50% cliff vesting and annual vesting afterwards: 4yr / 2yr cliff, 50% / Annual or 4yr / 1yr cliff, 25% /Quarterly
+Schedule Name: One format we recommend is "Total Length / Cliff Length, Cliff Percentage / Vesting Frequency, " but you can always reset these names based on your needs. ∘ For example, for stock options vested over the course of 4 years, with 2-year cliff of 50% cliff vesting and annual vesting afterwards: 4yr / 2yr cliff, 50% / Quarterly

-2) Time-based, (non-linear) : If vesting is done over a certain period of time (e.g. every quarter or every six months) but the amount vested is not linear and is different (e.g. 40% after 2 years, 60% after 3 years).
+2) In Fraction (1/N) : If vesting is done over a certain period of time (e.g. every quarter or every six months) but the amount vested is not linear and is different (e.g. 40% after 2 years, 60% after 3 years).

 Schedule Name: One format we recommend is "Total Vesting Length / Vesting Length 1, Percentage 1 / Vesting Length 2, Percentage 2 / ...
 Vesting Length N, Percentage N" but you can always set based on your needs. ∘ For example, for options vested over the course of 4 years with first 20% vested after 2 years, and 40% each vested annually: 4yr / 2yr, 20% / Annually, 40%